leandroagudelo189/jekyll-now/2018-05-07-Åsa-Segerstolpe.md

 ---

 # Åsa Segerstolpe, PhD
-Åsa is a research scientist at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/){:target="_blank"} in [the Klarman Cell Observatory](https://www.broadinstitute.org/klarman-cell-observatory){:target="_blank"}, where she works in single RNA-seq and development of high throughput methods for systems biology.
+Åsa is a research scientist at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/){:target="_blank"} in [the Klarman Cell Observatory](https://www.broadinstitute.org/klarman-cell-observatory){:target="_blank"}, where she works developing high throughput methods for systems biology. Åsa has extensive experience with single-RNA seq and RNA biology.
+She is currently interested in understanding complex regulatory circuits in type-1 and type-2 diabetes.

 # Research Interest

-# Key publications and manuscripts
+- Develpment of single-cell high throughput methods
+- Understanding disease circuitry in type-1 and type-2 diabetes
+- Understanding how single cells work together.
+She believes that mapping individual cellular profiles will provide interconnected networks whose disruption are at the basis of many pathological processes

-# Projects
+# Publications

 # Education